ob-d/TRUE.Name.Of.God/readme.md

 ## Translation
     I AM translating the Language
     the 1 AND ONLY universal Language
+    into english FOR usability
-    I is the name of the Language
+## I is the name of the Language
     NONE words NOR tokens are used
     but Symbols AND LOGIC instead
     so, in the End: